Antti-Heroja/graphql-schema-policy-validator/README.md

 ## Supported Rules

-The following rules ensure that schema types and fields are properly documented:
+The following rules ensure that schema follows `GraphQL` best practices.
-- alphabeticalOrderFields: Ensures that all type definition fields are in alphabetical order
+- `alphabeticalOrderFields`: Ensures that all type and field definitions are in alphabetical order.
 - `validateSubscriptionType`: Ensures that subscription types are documented.
 - `validateSubscriptionFields`: Ensures that subscription fields are documented.
 - `validateQueryType`: Ensures that query types are documented.